 Wednesday, 9 July 2014

 After surviving a hit-and-run incident involving a plane, the thick-headed Max makes his way to Bartertown, an oasis in the endless Australian desert.
 Mad Max Beyond Thunderdome is a further reorganising of the series' mythos, this time paying strict attention to the shape and heft of mid-80s blockbusters.
-In deference to the market the ever present sexual danger of the previous films is scaled back and action scenes are now peppered with Chuck Jones sight gags.
+In deference to the market, the ever present sexual danger of the previous films is scaled back and action scenes are now peppered with Chuck Jones sight gags.
 This time Max must brave a fracturing proto-capitalist milieu, learning how to be a hero again in the process.

 Max begins the film as a long-haired hermit loaded down with camels and more pistols than Carlos Ezquerra's El Mestizo.
 His dealings in Bartertown bring him to the attention of Aunty, a businesswoman looking to consolidate her hold on the settlement.
 In this section Max is willing to play assassin as long as it benefits him.
 Previously Max has needed an emotional investment to commit to a particular cause, even if it's something as slippery as pride.
 Thunderdome's Max begins as the inverse, he needs a reason not to kill.

 Despite the PG-13 taming of the wasteland wanderer idea, Thuderdome proceeds from the most nihilistic point yet.
 Max never stopped moving.
 In two decades he never found anyone to share the day after with.
 Max has become a fallen hero, willing to murder someone he doesn't know to put money in his pocket.
-The third Mad Max is then about a man rediscovering himself bit by bit, testing his limits to redefine who he will be.
+The third Mad Max then is about a man rediscovering himself bit by bit, testing his limits to redefine who he will be.
 Along the way several spectral signifiers present themselves to prod Max along.

 Certain characters represent key decisions for Max, Thunderdome is rife with doppelgängers lifted from the highwayman's previous lives.
 The first significant signpost is Blaster, the armoured muscle that helps run Bartertown's subterranean pig farm.
 Blaster's true face, revealed after Max strikes off his metal helmet with a gigantic mallet, gives our hero pause.
 Glances are exchanged.
 Blaster smiles.
 Max relaxes.
 Perhaps Max remembers Benno, the strapping farmhand who lived with his friend May in Mad Max?
 Master talks about his beefy companion in exactly the same way May did - both are said to have the mind of a child.
 Either way, Max immediately snaps out of mercenary mode, ditching his weapon and revealing Aunty's seditious plot to the assembled crowd.
 Noble qualities are beginning to re-emerge.